ory/docs/docs/hydra/index.md

 Ory OAuth2 & OpenID Connect is a [Certified OpenID Connect Implementation](https://openid.net/developers/certified/) that fulfills all requirements set by the OpenID Foundation.

+### Flexible user management

+Ory OAuth2 & OpenID Connect is connected to Ory Identities per default.
+But unlike many other OAuth 2.0 service providers, Ory's service is a headless API and doesn't force you to use Ory's or any specific user management system.
+This means that Ory OAuth2 &
+OpenID Connect is the perfect fit if you want to become an OAuth2 provider and already have an existing user management system and the only solution on the market capable of this.

 ### Cryptographic key storage

 In addition to the OAuth 2.0 functionality, Ory OAuth2 & OpenID Connect offers safe storage for cryptographic keys that can be used, for example, to sign JSON Web Tokens.

-### Flexible user management

-Unlike many other OAuth 2.0 implementations, Ory OAuth2 & OpenID Connect doesn't force you to use any specific user management system, a particular template engine, or a predefined front end.

-This allows you to build user management and login your way, in your technology stack, with authentication mechanisms required by your use case.

 ### Security-first architecture